What Frank’s Book Means for Jamie’s Fate in Outlander Season 8

 But in Season 8, he becomes one of the most important voices in the room.

-Frank Randall in Outlander: Frequently Asked Questions
+Frank Randall’s Book In Outlander: Frequently Asked Questions

 What does Frank’s book mean in Outlander Season 8?

-Frank’s book introduces historical information about King’s Mountain and Jamie’s possible fate.
+Frank’s book introduces historical information about Kings Mountain and Jamie’s possible fate.
 Its deeper meaning is emotional.
 It turns Frank into a posthumous source of pressure and makes Jamie confront the future through one of the most complicated figures in the series.

 Does Frank’s book prove Jamie dies in Outlander?